 Use configuration files to collect Windows data

-In cases where you cannot use Splunk Web to configure Windows inputs, such as when you use a universal forwarder to collect the data, you must use configuration files (the universal forwarder installer on Windows lets you configure some Windows inputs at installation time.)
+In cases where you can't use Splunk Web to configure Windows inputs, such as on a universal forwarder, you must use configuration files.
+The universal forwarder installer on Windows lets you configure some Windows inputs at installation time.

 Configuration files offer more control over Splunk Web in many cases.
 Some inputs can only be configured this way.

 Follow these steps to use configuration files to collect Windows data: